Stefanini21/IRT-front-end/README.md

 # Starter React Webpack application

-A simple skeleton ready to use for frontend development
+A simple base project for IRT-back-end

 ## Instructions
-* This is dev branch
+* This is victor branch
 * Clone the repo
 * Create new branch
 * Switch to new branch